-Replication is configured on a per-database level, meaning that any replication logging or applying for a new database must be configured explicitly after a new database has been created.
+Replication is either configured on a per-database level or on server level.
+In a per-database setup, any replication logging or applying for a new database must be configured explicitly after a new database has been created, whereas all databases are automatically replicated in case of the server-level setup using the global replication applier.